scizzorz/multigit/README.md

 ### Extensions

-`multigit` is simple to extend: simply declare any function with a prefix `multigit-` and multigit will be able to invoke it.
-Recursively searching directories, reading files, and splitting arguments are automatically handled.
+`multigit` is simple to extend: simply declare any function with a prefix `multigit-` and `multigit` will take care of it, including recursively searching directories, reading files, and splitting arguments.
 If you want your function to read from `~/.multigit` (or any other file, for that matter) when given no arguments or `-r` flag, you can create a variable named `multigit_<extension_name>_input`.

 ```bash
 multigit_test_input=~/.multigit